bouffalolab/bl_docs/BL616_DS/en/RST/Functional.rst

 The DMA also supports the LLI (Linked List Item) feature, which consists of a series of linked lists that predefine multiple transfers, and then the hardware automatically completes all transfers based on the size and address of each LLI.

-Peripherals supported by DMA include UART、I2C、SPI、Audio(Audio ADC and Audio DAC)、GPIO、I2S、DBI、 GPADC、GPDAC.
+Peripherals supported by DMA include UART、I2C、SPI、Audio(Audio ADC and Audio DAC)、GPIO、I2S、DBI、GPADC、GPDAC.

 Memory Map
 ============